maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 For information about cancelling using the API, please see [Cancelling via API]($e/Subscription%20Status/cancelSubscription).

-For information about cancelling subscriptions in general, please see the ["Cancellation" help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404968574605).
+For information about cancelling subscriptions in general, please see the [Cancellations](https://maxio.zendesk.com/hc/en-us/articles/24252133729165-Cancellations) help article.

 ## Refunds

 When handing charging to any payment method, there are times when you will be required to refund.
-Refunds are only supported for the following gateways that are listed in [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404572583693#refunds-0-0).
+Refunds are only supported for the following gateways that are listed in [this help article](https://maxio.zendesk.com/hc/en-us/articles/24302120115213-Refunds).
 Please refer to the previously linked document for up to the minute information on what gateways support refunds.

 For gateways like Bambora, you will need to perform a "manual refund" in that you record the refund as a transaction directly after you perform the actual refund in your gateway account.